kitesi/music/README.md

 music lastfm suggest username --limit 20
 ```

+If you would like to automatically install the music add the `--install` flag which will install to `$MUSIC_PATH/Suggestions`.

 ### Android

 If you would like to use the one of main functionalities of querying on android,
-you can do so using termux.
+you can do so using Termux.
 You will likely have to install go first and then
 follow the instructions in #installation.

 After you have the music command installed, you want to download the wrapper script
 in `./android-termux-mx`.
 This script calls the play command with the given query
 in a dry run so that no program is called.
 It then sets the results to a new tag (query.m3u).

-You should copy the file to a directory in your termux's `$PATH`:
+You should copy the file to a directory in your Termux's `$PATH`:

 ```bash
 # assuming your $PATH is just one folder (like default)